qooxdoo/qooxdoo/docs/core/property_features.md

 >   (always use an instanceof operation - a real classname is not available
 >   anymore)
 > - Custom check method by simply attaching a function to the declaration
-> - Custom check defined by a string which will be compiled into the resulting
->   setters (faster than the above variant)
 > - Define multiple possible (primitive) values using an array

 ## Validation